-The Siberian Husky is one of the most easily recognised breeds in the world.
-Their striking blue eyes and wolf-like coats make them an intimidating breed to look at, leading to many people believing that the breed also shares the aggressive nature of their wolf relatives.
+The striking blue eyes and wolf-like coats of the husky make them an intimidating breed to look at, leading to many people believing that the breed also shares the aggressive nature of their wolf relatives; but are huskies protective?

 For a dog to be considered protective, they should show some level of aggression when they feel that their owner is in danger.
 This could be as simple as growling if they think a stranger is getting too close, or it could mean attacking if their owner is being injured.

-Using a Husky for personal protection, for example whilst out on a walk, is one of the few times you might be able to convince a Husky to be protective.
-Your Husky will naturally form a strong bond with you, simply because you are their owner.
+Your husky will naturally form a strong bond with you, simply because you are their owner.
 This means that your Husky will care about you and won’t want to see you hurt.